What might Biden's US-Africa policy look like | DW | 21.01.2021

-US President Joe Biden's decision to lift the 'Muslim travel ban' has already won praise in Africa.
-But the continent isn't expecting miracles from the new administration.
+US President Joe Biden's decision to lift the ban on travel to the US by citizens of majority-Muslim countries has already won praise in Africa.
+But governments aren't expecting miracles from the new administration.

 As US Vice President, Biden traveled to three African countries in 2010 whereas Donald Trump did not set foot in Africa once during his presidency

-On his first day in office, Joe Biden repealed the Trump Administration's controversial 2017 immigration policy known as the Muslim Ban, which restricted travel and visas for citizens of 13 predominantly Muslim countries.
+On his first day in office, Joe Biden repealed the Trump administration's 2017 immigration restriction, known as the Muslim ban, on travel and visas for citizens of predominantly Muslim countries.
+The list would grow to include 13 nations.

 In Africa, this affected Somalia, Nigeria, Sudan, Eritrea, Egypt, Libya and Tanzania.